microsoft/hummingbird/README.md

 <img src="doc/images/4-matrixnext.png" width=400 >
 </p>

-**Step 3:** The `input tensor` will be multiplied with tensor `E` that captures the mapping between leaf nodes to infer the final prediction.
+**Step 3:** The `output path` will be multiplied with tensor `E` that captures the mapping between leaf nodes to infer the final prediction.
 In this case, tree model has 5 outputs, therefore, shape of tensor `E` is 5x1.

 <p align="center">
 <img src="doc/images/5-singletensor.png" width=400>